FelixOnline/v2/content/articles/2016-3-11-the-top-three-oscar-winners-who-arent-leo-dicaprio.md

 imported: true
 ---

 Well damn, he did it.
 The meme is dead.
-22 years after his first nomination, good old Leo has finally nabbed his long\-awaited Oscar for his leading role in Alejandro Iñárritu’s epic _The Revenant_.
+22 years after his first nomination, good old Leo has finally nabbed his long-awaited Oscar for his leading role in Alejandro Iñárritu’s epic _The Revenant_.
 Whilst this is good news, let’s not get carried away in our celebrations.
 Why not have a look at some of the other winners of the night.
 Hint: Sam Smith does not feature.

 _Ennio Morricone – Best Original Score_